NanoShip

 Solution

 We produced a clean, ready-to-update case study framework for NanoShip.
-The structure separates the problem, the reasoning behind decisions, what was delivered, and what changed after launch—so readers can follow the story quickly once details are available.
+The structure separates the problem, the reasoning behind decisions, what was delivered, and what changed after launch.

 Results